Rescue Union School District

 • the student has a primary language other than English

-• the student has not taken the CELDT or ELPAC before, and
+• the student has not taken the ELPAC before, and

 • the student has not been classified before as an English learner.